esheldon/nsim/config/README.md

             with random variable shear and all would work out
         - the whole noise adjustment thing was probably really making up for this fact
+        - maybe shears of 0.08 but different random directions would be better?

     - run-bd06mcal-degrade01
         - this one using sheared sim, noise 0.001 target 0.01
     - run-bd06mcal-degrade02
         - this one using sheared sim, noise 0.0001 target 0.01

+    - low s/n runs
+        - run-bd06zmcal-degrade03
+            - 0.1 target 1.0
+        - run-bd06mcal-t03
+            - noise 1.0
+            - using deep run-bd06zmcal-degrade03

 - run-ggnr03mn-t01